mattermost/docs/source/deployment/mobile-mobileiron.rst

 .. image:: ../../source/images/mobileiron_step8.png

-9. Fill in a name for the configuration an optional description.
+9. Fill in a name for the configuration and optional description.
 Then fill the **AppConnect Custom Configuration** using the values from the :ref:`mobile-appconfig`.

 .. image:: ../../source/images/mobileiron_step9.png